Machine Learning for the identification of phase-transitions in interacting agent-based systems: a Desai-Zwanzig example: Numerical Results:

 \subsection{Bifurcation Diagram: phase transition}

 In this section, we now proceed to test whether the parameter-dependent ODE identified in a data-driven way through our neural network can qualitatively and quantitatively capture the phase transition.
-More precisely, given the identified right-hand-side, we compute the steady-states across a range of values of the parameter $\sigma$ and construct the bifurcation diagram.
-For values of $\sigma \in (0.5,2.2)$ the constructed bifurcation diagram is shown in Figure \ref{fig:bifurcation_disconnected}.
+To assess the robustness of our approach, we also estimate the error associated with the phase transition by training 5,000 neural networks in parallel, using different splits of the data for training, validation, and testing.
+All hyperparameters were kept the same across models during this computation.
+For each of the trained networks given the identified right-hand-side, we compute the steady-states across a range of values of the parameter $\sigma$ and construct the bifurcation diagram.
+For values of $\sigma \in [0.5,2.2]$ a representative constructed bifurcation diagram is shown in Figure \ref{fig:bifurcation_disconnected}.
 The bifurcation diagram shows that the model identifies the existence of three steady states, two stable and one unstable, for $\sigma<1.84$.
 For $\sigma \geq 1.84$ a unique stable steady state exists.
 However, the computed bifurcation diagram clearly possesses the flip symmetry of the generic pitchfork bifurcation.
 We have identified a \textit{perturbed} pitchfork, in which the upper branch remains permanently stable and the lower branch exhibits a turning point where a stable and an unstable component collide.
+The consistency of identifying a perturbed pitchfork was maintained across the different models we trained.

-To recover a generically symmetric pitchfork bifurcation diagram, a simple transformation suffices: given the identified right-hand-side $f_{\theta}(\nu_2(t);\sigma)$ of the neural network we compute
+To make sure we recover a generically symmetric pitchfork bifurcation diagram, a simple transformation suffices: given the identified right-hand-side $f_{\theta}(\nu_2(t);\sigma)$ of the neural network we compute

 The vector field $g(\nu_2;\sigma)$ is then used to construct the bifurcation diagram, shown in Figure \ref{fig:bifurcation_connected} correctly capturing the symmetry.
 Note that the computation of Equation \eqref{eq:symmetry} does not require a second neural network but only evaluations of the trained Euler neural network discussed in the previous section.
+The average critical parameter of the identified ODE (based on the $5000$ trained neural networks) was estimated at $\sigma^* = 1.837$ and the standard deviation was $0.026$; the true critical transition has been computed to be at $\sigma^* = 1.890$ \cite{zagli2023dimension}--see also\cite{Dawson1983}[Eqn.
+3.52] for the case of additive noise.
+This suggests that the identified ODE provides a qualitatively correct and arguably quantitatively accurate approximation of the phase transition.
+This small discrepancy can likely be attributed to the limited range of $\sigma$ values used in our training data.
+With only $18$ distinct values for $\sigma$ (details on sampling in Section \ref{sec:data_collection}), the closest ones to the true bifurcation point are $\sigma = 1.80$ and $\sigma = 1.90$.
+Using a finer grid of parameter values we believe it would have led to even smaller discrepancy.